You can see him all the time, though, at RushLimbaugh.com.

 We'll be right back with your call.

-You know, Snurdley just made a good point, a logical point after listening to it.
+You know, Snerdley just made a good point, a logical point, after listening to Congresswoman Blackburn.

 What president has ever won without winning the male vote?

-I mean, why do we this has become one of the political canards that d soccer moms, mortgage moms, whatever, I kind of like NASCAR dates.
+I mean, why do we, this has become one of the political canards that soccer moms, mortgage moms, whatever.

 No, I didn't even think about it.

-And the the the first reason uh among many that I became a conservative was the that era of feminism, and I was a feminist.
+And the first reason among many that I became a conservative was that era of feminism, and I was a feminist.

-I wanted to work, I wanted the same opportunities and I wanted pay for if I did the same work.
+I wanted the same opportunities and I wanted pay for it if I did the same work.

 And that was my focus.